Annapurna Circuit Trek Attraction

 GangaPurna Lake

 Gangapurna Lake is another noteworthy attraction along the Annapurna Circuit trek.
 It is a small lake near the base of Mount Gangapurna and the village of Manang.
-The lake is 3,540 m(11,614 ft) and near your accommodation point, about 500m from your tea house.
+The lake is 3,540 m(11,614 ft) and is near your accommodation point, about 500m from your tea house.

 Tilicho Peak

 The highest lake on the Annapurna Circuit trek, Tilicho Lake, stands at 4,919 m (16,138 ft).
-It is generally a side trip from the Annapurna Circuit trek to Mesokanto la Pass.
+It is generally a side trip from the Annapurna Circuit trek to the Mesokanto La Pass.
 Tilicho Lake has two Base Camps: Tilicho Khola Base Camp and Tilicho Lake Southern Base Camp.
 One base camp is always open, and another is closed due to the high elevation and frigid climate.

 Tilicho Lake’s major attraction is the majestic mountain peaks surrounding it.
 You can see the mesmerizing view of Annapurna, Tilicho Peak, and Gangapurna from Tilicho Lake.
 After exploring Tilicho Lake, you’ll return to Yak Kharka via Khangsar and continue to Thorung La pass.

-Himalayas Views along the trail to Annapurna Circuit
+Himalayan Views along the trail to Annapurna Circuit

-Your starting trekking point to Annapurna Circuit is Besidhsar; you’ll start getting the mountain views from there.
-As you reach Besisahar, Mount Lamjung 6,983 m(22,910 ft), welcome you.
-When you go to Pisang village, Chulu West stands at 6419m or 21059ft tall.
-From Pisang village, you have two routes to get to Manang village: Upper Pisand and Lower Pisang.
+Your starting trekking point for the Annapurna Circuit is Besidhsar, where you’ll begin to enjoy the mountain views.
+As you reach Besisahar, Mount Lamjung, 6,983 m (22,910 ft), welcomes you.
+When you visit Pisang village, Chulu West stands at 6,419 m or 21,059 ft tall.
+From Pisang village, you have two routes to get to Manang village: Upper Pisang and Lower Pisang.

-We suggest you choose a route through Upper Pisang, as the trail to Upper Pisang provides the best view of the Annapurna II (8,091 m/26,545 ft), Gangapurna (7,455 m/24,459 ft), Annapurna III (7,555 m/24,787 ft), Tilicho peak (7134m/23405ft) and Chulu west (6419m/21059ft).
+We suggest you choose a route through Upper Pisang, as the trail to Upper Pisang provides the best view of the Annapurna II (8,091 m/26,545 ft), Gangapurna (7,455 m/24,459 ft), Annapurna III (7,555 m/24,787 ft), Tilicho peak (7134m/23405ft), and Chulu west (6419m/21059ft).

 While walking through the trail from Thorung Phedi to Thorong La Pass, you’ll get the best view of Thorong Peak ( 6,144 m/20157ft) and other mountain ranges.
 As you get to the top of Thorong La, views of Mount Dhaulagiri (8,167m /26,795 ft), Tukuche Peak, and different faces of the mountain range seen earlier are magnificent.
 Descending through Thorong La Pass, you’ll get to Muktinath.

-Some Other Trekking Routes for Annapurna Circuit
+Some Other Trekking Routes for the Annapurna Circuit

 Annapurna Anticlockwise Trekking